Scintillation pulse characterization with spectrum-inspired temporal neural networks: case studies on particle detector signals: Case studies

-In should be noted that, under the above conditions, using traditional analyzing methods or curve fitting is inefficient because of the complicated effects of optical process, electronics and noise.
-Neural networks become a natural choice if sufficient data are generated.
+In should be noted that, under the above conditions, using traditional analyzing methods like curve fitting is inefficient because of the complicated effects of scintillation emission (equation \ref{equ:scint-emi}), optical process (equation \ref{equ:optic-proc}), electronics (equation \ref{equ:filter}) and noise (equation \ref{equ:noise}).
+Directly combining these factors will result in a frequency-domain system function with 6 poles and several zeros.
+The locations of poles and zeros will change with input parameters, which can be quite ill-conditioned when solving the reverse optimization problem.
+Besides, considering noise correlation will incur a large covariance matrix in curve fitting, which is very compute-intensive.
+On the other hand, neural networks become a natural choice if sufficient data are generated.

-\subsection{Results}
+\subsubsection{Results}

-In simulation, the 10-GSPS raw waveform is downsampled with a ratio 20:1, and a section of 256 samples is randomly selected on the downsampled waveform.
-This gives an input time series with 2-ns period (or equivalent 500-MSPS rate) and 256 elements.
-We have generated 10000 ER events and 10000 NR events, forming a dataset with 20000 examples in total.
-Then the dataset is divided into a training set with 14000 examples, a validation set with 2000 examples and a test set with 4000 examples.
+In simulation, the 10-giga samples per second (GSPS) raw waveform is downsampled with a ratio 20:1, and a section of 256 samples is randomly selected on the downsampled waveform.
+This gives an input time series with the 2-ns period, or equivalently the 500-mega samples per second (MSPS) rate, and 256 elements.
+We have generated 10,000 ER events and 10,000 NR events, forming a dataset with 20,000 examples in total.
+Then the dataset is divided into a training set with 14,000 examples, a validation set with 2000 examples and a test set with 4000 examples.

 We totally consider 7 network architectures grouped by 3 classes:

 \begin{enumerate} \item Head directly on samples.
 In this class, a network with only a linear output layer (tagged \emph{linear head on samples}) or a network with a hidden layer and a linear output layer (tagged \emph{nonlinear head on samples}) is used to predict two parameters based on waveform samples as input.
 Training is performed in an end-to-end manner. \item Head on features predicted by \emph{TimesNet}.
 In this class, we first use representation learning scheme (1) (see section \ref{sec:rep-learn}) to pre-train \emph{TimesNet} as the backbone\footnote{We find that directly training a \emph{TimesNet} network in a task-specific, end-to-end manner within our simulation environment tends to generate results varied run by run, which indicates trapping in sub-optimal solutions and overfitting.}.
 Then the backbone is kept fixed, and a linear network (tagged \emph{linear head on 32 feat.} or \emph{linear head on 256 feat.} with different feature sizes) or a nonlinear network (tagged \emph{nonlinear head on 256 feat.}) is trained upon the backbone. \item Head on features predicted by \emph{TimesNet-LE}.
 In this class, we first use representation learning scheme (2) to pre-train \emph{TimesNet-LE} as the backbone.
 Then the backbone is kept fixed, and a linear network (tagged \emph{linear head on 32 feat.}) or a nonlinear network (tagged \emph{nonlinear head on 32 feat.}) is trained upon the backbone. \end{enumerate}